Hiking for Beginners

 - Use wool or polyester for your next-to-skin layers, again unless you’re hiking in the desert, and then use cotton.

 - When it comes to rain gear, always at least have a rain jacket.
-Rain pants are important too if there’s a good chance of rain and it could be chilly.
+Rain pants are important too if there’s a good chance of heavy rain, and if it could be chilly.
 Make sure your rain gear is waterproof and breathable.

-- Always have a hat (sun hat in desert, warm hat in mountains) so that you can protect your head from the sun or from the cold.
+- Always have a hat (sun hat in the desert, warm hat in the mountains) so that you can protect your head from the sun or from the cold.

 When selecting hiking shoes, we recommend following these points:

-- Buy shoes or boots specifically made for hiking (this is important.)
+- Buy shoes or boots specifically made for hiking.
+This is important so that you will have adequate tread to tackle rugged terrain.

 - The heels shouldn’t slip much, if at all.